rybafish/rybafish.github.io/index.md

 Not available yet.

 ### Support
+RybaFish is not SAP software, no SAP support is provided in any kind.
 To report/view known bugs check the project's [issues page](https://github.com/rybafish/rybafish/issues).

 ### License
 RybaFish Charts is free open source software released under GPLv3 license.
-The software provided "as is" without warranty of any kind.
+The software provided "as is" without warranty of any kind, you can use it at your own risk.